-Of course, you would have to do some checking with the local and county authorities before buying land, starting a church, and getting an LLC.
+Of course, you would have to do some checking with the local and county authorities before buying land and starting a church.

 With the church, I think you would need to have services once a week open to the public.